brianz/blog/content/about.md

 ## Areas of interest

-I tought myself Python around 2001 and have been using continually since then and professionaly since 2005.
+I taught myself Python around 2001 and have been using continually since then and professionally since 2005.
 In addition to Python my current areas of interest are:

 - Docker &larr; *probably better described as my current love interest* &hearts;
+- Microservice design and architecture
 - Amazon web services
-- Microservice design and architecture
 - Scaling development teams and platforms
 - Postgresql

+Of course, I have **many** more interests but those are the highlights.

-I'm currenlty the lead architect at [Clearcare](http://clearcareonline.com) building a SAAS platform for in-home healtcare agencies.
+I'm currently the lead architect at [Clearcare](http://clearcareonline.com) building a SAAS platform for in-home health care agencies.

 ## RoastLog